TheOdinProject/curriculum/advanced_html_css/animation/keyframes.md

 }
 ```

 Here we added another keyframe for when the `animation-duration` is at 50%, or 1 second.
-This means as well as the `background-color` changing to an additional value, we have also specified that the ball double in size.
+This means as well as the `background-color` changing to an additional value, we have also specified that the ball doubles in size.
 Just be aware that additional keyframes are always defined in percentages.
 Only the `0%/100%` values may use the `from/to` alias.

 Hopefully, this gives you a glimpse into the power the `@keyframes` syntax provides to you when it comes to controlling the animation of an element's properties.
 You can add keyframes whenever you want, control whatever CSS-animatable properties you want, and have the control to add some real creative flair to your website elements.